 10. Blue Mountain Lodge

 Blue Mountain Lodge has a mix of accommodation for families that might wish to be together, not necessarily with everyone in a campsite.
-Here, you can enjoy a camping experience in your RV or tent while others in your group stay in a lodge suite or cottage.
-At night, gather around the communal campfire; by day, hang out in the lawn chairs on the grass.
+Here, you can enjoy a camping experience in your RV while others in your group stay in a lodge suite, cabin, or cottage.
+At night, gather around a fire pit; by day, hang out in the lawn chairs on the grass.
 Blue Mountain is a treed, one-hectare property located one kilometer from downtown.

 Relax with the family, or play outdoor games in the large grassy area.
-If you didn’t bring your own, no problem, lawn and board games are available.
+If you didn't bring your own, no problem, lawn and board games are available.
 Have a rousing match of badminton.
-Rent Nintendo Mini Game Systems by the hour or daily.
+Rent video games by the hour or daily.

 Children will be drawn to the shady play area that includes a sandbox with toys, a playhouse, and a place to climb.
 A refreshing dip in the lake - for you and your dog - is only half a block away.

 Address: 81 Kingsley Road, Christina Lake, British Columbia